-The Lyell McEwin Hospital is a major tertiary hospital located in Adelaide, South Australia that provides medical, surgical, diagnostic, emergency and support services to a population of more than 400,000 people living primarily in Adelaide's north and north eastern suburbs.
+The Lyell McEwin Hospital (LMH) is a major tertiary hospital located north of Adelaide, South Australia that provides medical, surgical, diagnostic, emergency and support services.
+LMH is part of the Northern Adelaide Local Health Network (NALHN), which delivers services to a population of more than 400,000 people living in Adelaide's north and north-eastern suburbs.

 Opening as a small country hospital in 1959, LMH is today recognised as a leading teaching institution for health care professionals.
 It works closely with the Muna Paiendi Aboriginal Community Health Centre, located on site.

-Lyell McEwin Hospital is a major hospital for emergency, complex and multi day surgery, as well as providing day surgery and other procedures.
+LMH is a major hospital for emergency, complex and multi-day surgery, as well as providing day surgery and other procedures.

 Opening as a small country hospital in 1959, Lyell McEwin Hospital is today the premier hospital of the northern metropolitan area